opencv/opencv/modules/core/doc/operations_on_arrays.rst

         \texttt{dst} (I) =  \texttt{src1} (I)  \vee \texttt{src2} (I) \quad \texttt{if mask} (I) \ne0

 *
-    or array and a scalar:
+    an array and a scalar:

     .. math::

         \texttt{dst} (I) =  \texttt{src1} (I)  \vee \texttt{sc} \quad \texttt{if mask} (I) \ne0

-In the case of floating-point arrays their machine-specific bit representations (usually IEEE754-compliant) are used for the operation. in the case of multi-channel arrays each channel is processed independently.
+In case of floating-point arrays, their machine-specific bit representations (usually IEEE754-compliant) are used for the operation.
+In case of multi-channel arrays, each channel is processed independently.

 .. index:: bitwise_xor